JuliaCon/www.juliacon.org/2021/index.md

 \begin{box}{title="Julia Community Prize", color="light-red"}
   The annual Julia community prize recognises outstanding contributions to the Julia community, in code, documentation or community building.
   The awards includes a certificate of accomplishement and a cash prize of \$1000.
-Nominations for the prize will be invited soon, please watch this space.
+Please submit nominations [here](https://forms.gle/FhQnUSk8HxuWHS4t5).
 \end{box}

 \begin{box}{title="Code of Conduct", color="dark-green"}